 Additional logic is implemented within Tandem solutions to perform the hand-off between core control of the PCI Express Block and the user application.
 Multiplexing on Critical Inputs explains why this handoff mechanism is required.
-The user application must provide an alternating 8-bit pattern to the Integrated Block for PCIe core.
-This pattern is defined as hexadecimal values 0x12 and 0x9A (these values are parameterized), which must alternate on every user\clk\out clock cycle.
-The top-level example design file called $xilinx_pcie_21_ep_7x.v$ provides an example on how to generate this pattern.
+The tandem solution provides an alternating 8-bit pattern and pattern checker within the core.
+This pattern is defined as hexadecimal values 0x12 and 0x9A (these values are parameterized), which must alternate on every user_clk_out clock cycle.
+During the opt step of implementation, the logic for this pattern generator is moved into the second stage bitstream.